Learn what it's like to be an engineer from a UK Engineering graduate!

 You are a great candidate if you want to learn more about what it would be like to be an engineer; enjoy exploring new interests; want to see how engineers work together on projects; would enjoy getting to know an engineer as a person; want to learn how to succeed in the industry; have a lot of questions; and are willing to take the initiative to set up meetings with your mentor; and have the time to commit to a monthly meeting with your mentor.

 Students can apply for the Alumni Mentor Program here.
-Priority student applications for the Alumni Mentoring Program will be accepted through July 30, 2021.
-Students will be notified of their mentor match by early September 2021.
-Applications received after July 30 will be placed on a standby list.
+Priority student applications for the Alumni Mentoring Program will be accepted through July 1, 2021.
+Students will be notified of their mentor match by September 1, 2021.
+Applications received after July 1 will be placed on a standby list.
 If you are on the standby list and a mentor is found for you, you will be notified by mid-September 2021.

-If you have further questions please contact Susan Herrick, Director of Student Success, at firstname.lastname@example.org.
+If you have further questions please contact Katie Wilder, Director of the Engineering Living Learning Program, at Katie.Wilder@uky.edu.

 As a mentor, you will share your work experience, professional knowledge and expertise, personal career path, and interests with your student mentee.

 We ask that you commit to meeting with your mentee regularly (once a month, bimonthly, etc.) in whatever format is mutually convenient (in person, Skype, Zoom, phone, email, etc.) from September through April.
 Your supportive, consistent, and benevolent presence is very important for the success of your mentee!

 Types of businesses/employers

 Career tracks and exploration